CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/MSA Networking.md

 ### Connectivity and Required Firewall Rules

-Because of the dynamic nature of our endpoints and management appliances, we recommend allowing the following access for subnets hosting MSA management appliances
+Because of the dynamic nature of our endpoints and management appliances, we recommend allowing the following stateful rules be applied to subnets hosting MSA management appliances

 #### External Connections from MSA Management Appliance